MicrosoftDocs/architecture-center/docs/ai-ml/guide/rag/rag-preparation-phase-content.md

 - The security constraints - For example, whether the documents are publicly accessible or not, or whether they require authentication and authorization to access them
 - The structure of the documents - For example, the length of documents, whether they have images and tables, and information about the images and tables

-The following sections discuss how this information will help inform your loading and chunking strategies.
+The following sections discuss how this information helps inform your loading and chunking strategies.

 ### Classification of documents

 You need to understand the different classifications of documents to help you determine the number of test documents you require.
 This part of the analysis should tell you not only the high-level classifications such as insurance or finance, but also subclassifications, such as health insurance vs. car insurance documents.
 You also want to understand if the subclassifications have different structures or content.

 The goal is to understand all of the different document variants you have.
-This understanding will help you determine the number and breakdown of test documents you require.
+This understanding helps you determine the number and breakdown of test documents you require.

 ### Document types

-Understanding the different document formats in your corpus will also help you determine the number and breakdown of test documents.
-For example, if you have PDF and docx document types for quarterly reports, you will need test documents for each document type.
-Understanding your document types will also help you understand your technical requirements for loading and chunking your documents.
+Understanding the different document formats in your corpus helps you determine the number and breakdown of test documents.
+For example, if you have PDF and docx document types for quarterly reports, you need test documents for each document type.
+Understanding your document types also helps you understand your technical requirements for loading and chunking your documents.

 ### Security constraints

-Understanding the security constraints will help you determine your loading and chunking strategies.
-For example, if some or all of your documents are HTML documents that require authentication and/or authorization, you need to ensure that either your loader can access the documents, or you need another process prior to loading that can access the documents and download them to a location your loader has access to.
+Understanding the security constraints helps you determine your loading and chunking strategies.
+For example, you need to understand if some or all of your documents are HTML documents that require authentication and/or authorization.
+If they do require authentication and/or authroization, you need to ensure that your code can access the documents, or you need another process to run before your code that can access the documents to download the docuemnts to a location your code has access to.

 You also have to understand the security constraints for images referenced in documents.
-If those images require authentication and/or authorization, you again need to either make sure the loader can access the images or you have a prior process that has access that can download the images.
+If those images require authentication and/or authorization, you again need to either make sure your code can access the images or you have a prior process that has access that can download the images.

 ### Document structure

-You need to understand the structure of the document, including how it is laid out and the types of content in the document.
-Understanding the structure and content of your documents will help you make the following determinations:
+You need to understand the structure of the document, including how it's laid out and the types of content in the document.
+Understanding the structure and content of your documents helps you make the following determinations:

-- Whether the document requires pre-processing to clean up noise, extract media, reformat, or annotate items to ignore
+- Whether the document requires preprocessing to clean up noise, extract media, reformat, or annotate items to ignore
 - What in the document you want to ignore or exclude
 - What in the document you want to capture
 - How you want to chunk the document